 Facial nerve damage can also cause entropion in dogs by disrupting the muscles that control eyelid movement.
 This results in muscle weakness, sagging eyelids, and abnormal eyelid positioning.

-Entropion caused by nerve damage often comes with other neurological symptoms, such as uneven facial movement.
+Entropion caused by nerve damage often comes with other neurological symptoms, such as uneven facial movement and eyelid drooping.

 The symptoms of entropion are often similar to other types of eye problems in dogs.
+Due to the structural abnormalities, they often present with eye irritation and discomfort.
 These include:

 Excessive Tearing.
 One of the first signs of entropion is constant tearing.
 As the eyelashes and fur rub against the eye, it becomes irritated and inflamed.
 This results in increased tear production, leading to significant wetness on the eye and tear stains on the fur.